 Each word appears above the Timeline in its own Word Clip.
 The position of the Word Clip indicates where the word will appear in the video, in a similar way to the Clips on the Timeline.

 a.
 How to Locate and Edit words on the Timeline

-- Once you have added captions to your project, you will see the Word Clips above the Timeline.
+Once you have added captions to your project, you will see the Word Clips above the Timeline.
 If a Word Clip has a number denoted in it, e.g. *66, this means the block has 66 words within it.
-You can zoom into the timeline to see the words individually, using the mouse wheel or zoom slider.
+You can zoom into the timeline to see the words individually, using the mouse wheel, zoom slider or the keyboard shortcuts, [-] and [=] .
 You will now see that each word is inside its own Word Clip.

-- To edit a word, simply double-click on the Word Clip to make the cursor appear within it.
-From there you can edit the word like you can in any text editor.
+To edit a word, simply double-click on the Word Clip, or press Enter on the keyboard with the Word Clip selected.
+This will make the cursor appear within it and from there you can edit the word like you can in any text editor.

 b.
 How to Add and Delete Words from the Timeline